RCOSDP/weko/docs/community/maintainers-guide/overview.rst

 Overview
 ========

-The goal of the maintainer system is to share the load of maintaining Invenio, spread Invenio experise and mentor new contributors.
-Overall maintainers are key to ensuring that Invenio has a welcoming, responsive, collaborative open and transparent community.
+The goal of the maintainer system is to share the load of maintaining WEKO3, spread WEKO3 experise and mentor new contributors.
+Overall maintainers are key to ensuring that WEKO3 has a welcoming, responsive, collaborative open and transparent community.

 The maintainer system is designed to allow contributors to progressively take